 A malicious actor who steals usernames and passwords is unlikely to be the same criminal who compromises accounts and wires money to an offshore account.
 Instead many criminal actors focus solely on compromising accounts and then sell those accounts for fixed sums on the dark web for another actor to exploit.

-Utilizing a Digital Risk Protection solution can enable your organization to rapidly identify compromised credentials for sale, and secure accounts before a significant security incident occurs.
+Utilizing a DRP solution can enable your organization to rapidly identify compromised credentials for sale, and secure accounts before a significant security incident occurs.
 DRP solutions actively monitor underground criminal networks and can provide automated alerting when certain keywords or domains are present.

 Prevent Phishing Attacks